vilevent/tweet-classification/README.md

 ![Performance Plot](https://user-images.githubusercontent.com/96803412/148705423-b63169e0-a14e-4d7d-8d4f-0ee2e80c55b6.png)

-### Interpretation of the results
+### Interpreting the results
 - NaiveBayesMultinomial is an algorithm best suited for text data, so it is understandable that it was in the top three contenders (with SVM and RandomForest) for best F-measure.
 - For both the train and test datasets, SVM and RandomForest performed **significantly better** than NaiveBayesMultinomial.
 - There were more **false positives** than **true positives** for the four models referenced in the plot, which indicates that the algorithms tended to classify tweets as hate speech when they were actually non-hate speech.
 - Our intuition gained from the results is that Random Forests (*an ensemble learning method*) is a powerful technique that **exhibits good predictive performance** on independent test data compared to our remaining models.
+Model 5 is our top model.

+### Discussing the top model results